lee-chaeeun/anom_app/README.md

 ### Dataflow

-The dataflow of main processes are marked with black arrows, and the changing process statuses are shown in white arrows.
+The dataflow of main processes are marked with black arrows, and the changing process statuses are marked in white arrows.

-Due to the multitude of states and asychronous tasks, a global class is declared in the application as  `app_cfg`, denoting application configuration.
-In this class, `app_cfg.flag` is used to communicate between two main processes running parallel in the algorithm, which are the anomaly detection algorithm and the web server response to the client.
+Due to the multitude of states and asynchronous tasks, a global class is declared in the application as  `app_cfg`, denoting application configuration; albeit the slight misnomer, `app_cfg.flag` is used to communicate between two main processes running parallel in the algorithm, which are the anomaly detection algorithm and the web server response to the client.

 The asynchronous task for anomaly detection outputs a string,  "start" in `app_cfg.flag` once the algorithm has began to run.